 No staff were directly employed by the company.
+(2019: none)

-No Directors received any remuneration for services to the Company during the period.
+No Directors received any remuneration for services to the Company during the year.
 The Company is managed by secondees from Equitix Limited.
-No recharge for services rendered has been made during the period.
+No recharge for services rendered has been made during the year (2019: £nil).